rolling-scopes-school/tasks/epam/async-race.md

+# Welcome to the test task!
+Below is a description of the test task.
+Please read it carefully.
+The ability to follow the requirements is important to us.
+You should complete the task before proceeding to the recruiter's interview and subsequent technical interview.
+During the technical interview, the interviewer may discuss your solution.

 ## Task "Async Race"

 Your customer has an idea to spend his money.
 He has hired some engineers who installed radio-controlled equipment :radio: in real cars :car:, to be precise, all of his collection of cars.
 He is eager to create a kind of drag-racing competition in order to discover which car is the fastest.